kellymurphy2020/D3-challenge/D3_data_journalism/README.md

 ![4-scatter](Images/4-scatter.jpg)

 I needed to create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.
+I chose BMI weight and income in dollars.

 Using the D3 techniques taught in class, I created a scatter plot that represents each state with circle elements.
 I coded this graphic in the `app.js` file of my homework directory—I made sure I pulled in the data from `data.csv` by using the `d3.csv` function.
 The scatter plot should ultimately appear like the image at the top of this section.